 The pre-synaptic inhibition of the release of sP is another mechanism of morphine induced analgesia.
 It has been well proven that morphine retarded the depolarization-dependent Ca2+ influx in to the cell [37-45].It has been shown that the activation of the G protein and its associated enzyme is necessary for the Ca2+ influx into the cell [42].
 This also depends on the interaction with G protein.
 It's plausible that morphine's interact with mu receptors connected to G proteins could reduce phosphoinositide turnover, which would reduce the influx of Ca2+ in to the cell.
 It should be well known that interaction of morphine with G proteins will retard the intracellular cyclic AMP, which depends upon phosphoinositide turnover though this mechanism is not involved analgesia [35, 42, 46].

-Thus it is evident that intracellular Ca2+, which is produced by the interaction of morphine with the G protein via activation of mu µ receptors, is necessary for morphine-induced analgesia.
+Thus, it is evident that intracellular Ca2+, which is produced by the interaction of morphine with the G protein via activation of mu µ receptors, is necessary for morphine-induced analgesia.
 Since both the presynaptic mechanisms by which morphine produces analgesia appear to be dependent upon Ca2+it might be advantageous to see hoe alterations in Ca2+ effect morphine-induced analgesia.

 Morphine-induced Analgesia at supraspinal Level:

-Various pharmacological studies support the idea that morphine induced supraspinal analgesia result from activation of the spinal analgesic mechanism.
+Various pharmacological studies support the idea that morphine induced supraspinal analgesia results from activation of the spinal analgesic mechanism.
 It has been widely reported that administration of morphine in to PAG, NRM or LC will induce analgesia [ 37, 24-25, 27, 47].
-Acoording to literatue study, it is clear tha the dosal horn of the spinal cord is the site of the analgesic activity, while supraspinal supraspinal systems create analgesia activating systems [48].
+According to literature study, it is clear tha the dosal horn of the spinal cord is the site of the analgesic activity, while supraspinal supraspinal systems create analgesia activating systems [48].

 `It is possible that morphine interact with mu µ recepters positioned on the GABA interneurons and inactivates them by hyperpolarization.
 Additionally possible, morphine may interact with presynaptic mu µ receptors to inhibit GABA release.In either case, morphine would reduce GABA inhibition of the off cells, allowing these cells to activate the NRM or the LC descending analgesic systems.